Frequently Asked Questions About the Laboratory Response Network (LRN)

 What is the Laboratory Response Network?

-The LRN is a national network of local, state and federal public health, food testing, veterinary diagnostic, and environmental testing laboratories that provide the laboratory infrastructure and capacity to respond to biological and chemical terrorism, and other public health emergencies.
-The laboratories that make up the LRN are affiliated with federal agencies, military installations, international partners, and state/local public health departments.
+The LRN is composed of local, state and federal public health, food testing, veterinary diagnostic, and environmental testing laboratories.
+They provide the laboratory infrastructure and capacity to respond to biological and chemical terrorism, and other public health emergencies.
+The laboratories that make up the LRN are affiliated with federal agencies, military installations, international partners, and state and local public health departments.

 The LRN is also a partnership between key stakeholders in the preparedness for and response to biological and chemical terrorism.
 The Centers for Disease Control and Prevention (CDC), the Federal Bureau of Investigation (FBI), and the Association of Public Health Laboratories (APHL) were key partners in establishing the LRN.